kwokcb/materialxgltf/README.md

 All materials are assumed to use glTF PBR surface shaders.
 Conversion to this shading model can be performed via MaterialX utilities, which includes texture baking.

+Please refer to the sample Jupyter notebook for an example of shader translation and baking using some convenience functions included with the package.
+Note that they do not need to be used as the core MaterialX distribution provides access to the APIs used in this package.

 ## Author